stegro/jeopardyML/README.md

 This does not come with any game data, it is up to you to invent categories, clues and solutions.

-Buzzers: This thing does not interact in any way with buzzer hardware because there is no need to.
+Buzzers: This thing does not necessarily interact with buzzer hardware because there is no need to.
 The task of selecting the player who has hit his knob the quickest has nothing to do with the task of selecting and displaying questions, and managing scores.
+However, by now there is indeed support for the wired Playstation2 Buzz USB Buzzers.

 ### To make it work: Safety Policy

 There has been a Firefox security patch which restricts local file loads by local pages.
-In order to use jeopardyML on your local comuter you must roll back that patch (at least temporarily):
+In order to use jeopardyML on your local computer you must roll back that patch (at least temporarily):
 In Firefox, open the `about:config` settings, search for the key `privacy.file_unique_origin` and set its value to `False`.

 Firefox allows to disable automatic playback of sounds on page